loyjoy/academy/advanced/modules/decision_table.md

 Then you add the values in the other fields of your inputs too.

 Next, you fill in the “Output”.
 Therefore click on the field under hobby.
-Choose a fixed value and add a name which is meaningful.
-In our case we will use swimming, jogging and bicycle.
+Choose a fixed value and add a name that is meaningful.
+In our case, we will use swimming, jogging, and bicycle.

 Now the first rule is ready.
 If this combination is clicked, the consumer will get “bicycle” as a result.
 You need to rule every possibility because else the chatbot does not know what to send.
 There would be no output then.

 ### Choose your process bricks
-As the last step you need to condition your process bricks.
+As the last step, you need to condition your process bricks.
 Therefore click on the small circle at your process brick.

-Then choose “hobby” as process variable in the first field and your output (swimming, jogging or cycling) as a fixed value in the third field.
+Then choose “hobby” as a process variable in the first field and your output (swimming, jogging, or cycling) as a fixed value in the third field.